uclaacm/learning-lab-crash-course-su20/03-intro-js/README.md

 // Symbol is out of scope :(
 ```

-Some of these are familar: almost every language has `Boolean` (except C, I'm looking at you).
+Some of these are familiar: almost every language has `Boolean` (except C, I'm looking at you).
 It's convenient that Javascript supports strings out of the box (C, I'm looking at you again).

 There are some noticeable missing entries.
 Javascript doesn't have C-like `int`, `short`, `double`, or other types of integer/float precision: it's just floating point.
 This leads to some fun shenanigans: